-The 2018 Times Higher Education World University Rankings’ table for life sciences subjects employs the same rigorous and balanced range of 13 performance indicators used in the overall World University Rankings, but the methodology has been recalibrated to suit the individual fields.
+The 2019 Times Higher Education World University Rankings’ table for life sciences subjects uses the same rigorous and balanced range of 13 performance indicators as the overall World University Rankings, but the methodology has been recalibrated to suit the individual fields.

-It highlights the universities that are leading across agriculture and forestry, biological sciences, sport science and veterinary science subjects.
+It highlights the universities that are leading across agriculture and forestry, biological sciences, veterinary science and sport science subjects.

 To raise your university’s global profile with Times Higher Education, please contact firstname.lastname@example.org

 To unlock the data behind THE’s rankings, and access a range of analytical and benchmarking tools, contact email@example.com